United States House of Representatives: Qualifications

 Article I, Section 2 of the Constitution sets three qualifications for representatives.
 Each representative must: (1) be at least twenty-five (25) years old; (2) have been a citizen of the United States for the past seven years; and (3) be (at the time of the election) an inhabitant of the state they represent.
 Members are not required to live in the districts they represent, but they traditionally do.
 The age and citizenship qualifications for representatives are less than those for senators.

 The constitutional requirements of Article I, Section 2 for election to Congress are the maximum requirements that can be imposed on a candidate.
-Therefore, Article I, Section 5, which permits each House to be the judge of the qualifications of its own members does not permit either House to establish additional qualifications.
+Therefore, Article I, Section 5, which permits each house of Congress to be the judge of the qualifications of its own members, does not permit additional qualifications.
 Likewise, a state could not establish additional qualifications.
 William C. C. Claiborne served in the House below the minimum age of 25.

-Disqualification: under the Fourteenth Amendment, a federal or state officer who takes the requisite oath to support the Constitution, but later engages in rebellion or aids the enemies of the United States, is disqualified from becoming a representative.
-This post–Civil War provision was intended to prevent those who sided with the Confederacy from serving.
-However, disqualified individuals may serve if they gain the consent of two-thirds of both houses of Congress.
+Under section 3 of the Fourteenth Amendment, a federal or state officer who takes the requisite oath to support the Constitution, but later engages in rebellion or aids the enemies of the United States, is disqualified from becoming a representative, unless two-thirds of each house of Congress votes to remove this disqualification.
+This post–Civil War provision was intended to prevent those who sided with the Confederacy from serving, but a blanket amnesty was granted in 1872 to most Confederates, followed by a total amnesty in 1898.